marekj/marekj.github.io/_posts/2013-08-13-beginning-chruby-with-ruby-install-linux-mint.markdown

     echo "chruby 2.0" >> ~/.profile

 Everytime you open a terminal and start a new session you will have ruby 2.0 as your ruby interpreter.

+## enable auto switching per project

+Now we can talk about that second file `auto.sh`.
+With this file `chruby` reads `.ruby-version` file located in current directory and automatically invokes the correct ruby interpreter.
+You don't have to manually `chruby` nothing at this point. `auto.sh` using `.ruby-version` does the work for you.

+So, again switch to be root with `su -lp` (or just sudo -s). you will be asked for password.
+Now run the following commands:

+      # append auto.sh sourcing to previously created chruby
+      echo "source /usr/local/share/chruby/auto.sh" >> /etc/profile.d/chruby.sh

+      # leave root session and return to your user session
+      exit

+To test it it's best to have 3 rubies installed.
+- `system` ruby 1.9.3p0,
+- and two rubies installed with `ruby-installer`
+-- 1.9.3p448
+-- and 2.0.0p247

+Open your terminal and run some tests:

+    ruby -v
+    # you should see 2.0.0p247 if you ~/.profile has the line `chruby 2.0` as we set earlier

+    chruby
+    # this should output 2 entries

+      ruby-1.9.3-p448
+    * ruby-2.0.0-p247

+    # notice the * indicates the current ruby interpreter selected as was shown by ruby -v

+    ruby system
+    # we now disengage chruby (warp engines offline at this point)

+    ruby -v
+    # you shoudl see 1.9.3p0 comign from your system (you know the one installed with apt-get)

+    chruby
+      ruby-1.9.3-p448
+      ruby-2.0.0-p247

+    # notice there is no * by any entry here (chruby is offline)

+    # now switch to 1.9
+    chruby 1.9

+    chruby
+    * ruby-1.9.3-p448
+      ruby-2.0.0-p247

+    # the * should be by 1.9.3

+    ruby -v
+    # you should see 1.9.3p448 now as your ruby

+So now create a test directory where we can demonstrate auto switching behavior.

+    mkdir ~/chrubytester
+    cd chrubytester
+    echo "ruby-2.0.0-p247" > .ruby-version

+And let's demonstrate shall we?

+    ruby -v
+    # surprise. now now you see 2.0.0p247. chruby used .ruby-version to switch itself

+A word of WARNING at this time if you switch back to your home dir you will end up with system ruby and now with what you started previously.

+    cd
+    ruby -v
+    # should report now a system ruby 1.9.3p0
+    # run this:
+    chruby
+    # and you should see the entries but no * by any of them
+      ruby-1.9.3-p448
+      ruby-2.0.0-p247

+What happened?
+The .ruby-version entry ensures the ruby version for that dir only.
+Outside of it chruby engines are offline.
+You need to manually engage them back with chruby 2.0 for example.

+It all makes sense now, yes? (if not I can't help you)

 ## Conclusion